My new cookbook Big Vegan Flavor is now available!

 crispy roasted lentils spread out on a sheet pan.

 Cook the aromatics.
 When the squash is almost done roasting, heat some olive oil in a saucepan over medium-high heat.
-Add the onions and sauté until soft and fragrant.
-Next, add the garlic and sauté until aromatic.
+Add the onions and sautรฉ until soft and fragrant.
+Next, add the garlic and sautรฉ until aromatic.

 Add the spices and stir to coat the onions for 30 seconds.
 Deglaze the pan with the broth, making sure to scrape up the brown bits stuck to the bottom.
 Simmer for 5 minutes.

 Blend the soup.
 Transfer the roasted squash flesh to a stand blender.
-Pour in the broth and onion mixture and season with salt, pepper, and red wine vinegar.
+Pour in the broth-onion mixture, the cashew cream or coconut milk, and season with salt, pepper, and red wine vinegar.
 Blend with the center cap removed (to allow the steam to vent) until the soup is smooth and creamy.

 Taste and adjust the seasonings as needed.
 Pour into bowls and top with crispy lentils and chopped cilantro and green onions.
 Serve the toasted bread on the side and enjoy!